ikz87/picom-shaders/README.md

 Note that `--no-use-damage` is not necessary, but recommendeed.

 ### How to run different shaders for different windows?
-Append the following to the end of your picom config file:
+Append the following at the end of your picom config file:
 ```
 window-shader-fg-rule = [
   "<absolute_path_to_shader>:class_g = '<window_class>'",